joychi400/joychi400/README.md

 - 👋
 - 👀 I’m interested in Machine Learning and python
-- Hoping to learn, contribute and share knowlede
+- Hoping to learn, contribute and share knowledge